 The Bottom Line

 Are mushrooms high in histamine?
-Mushrooms are low in histamine with studies finding no detectable histamine in this nutrient-dense fungi.
-However, mushrooms contain putrescine and spermidine in amounts high enough to cause histamine intolerance symptoms if you have a low level of diamine oxidase.
+Mushrooms are low in histamine, based on current studies, but there may be other biogenic amines in these nutrient-dense fungi.
+For example, mushrooms contain putrescine and spermidine in amounts high enough to cause histamine intolerance symptoms if you have a low level of diamine oxidase.
 (1)

 As with other foods that contain biogenic amines, you may do fine with small quantities of mushrooms if you don’t have a severe deficiency of diamine oxidase and you don’t consume other high-histamine foods or foods that trigger histamine release.
 It’s about the totality of your diet rather than a single food.